visualopsholdings/zmqarduino/README.md

 idea is to use this service running on a raspberry PI (or any *nix*, even the Mac) and then use it to send or receive any data from an arduino.

-The reason why message queing ZMQ is used is so that services can easily asynchronously receive data coming from an Arduino which is difficult to code in Python, or JavaScript etc.
+ZMQ is used is so that services can easily asynchronously receive data coming from an Arduino which is difficult to code in Python, or JavaScript etc.

 This service would be running as a daemon on a computer and then another process could connect